BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Download our Free Quick and Easy Guide to the Grand Canyon’s 4 Areas!

-Lodging in Grand Canyon Village
+Lodging in the Grand Canyon Village

 Bright Angel Lodge and Cabins

-The Bright Angel Lodge
+Cabins at the Bright Angel Lodge

-Designed by Mary Jane Colter in 1935, the Bright Angel Lodge was designed for tourists on moderate incomes.
+Built in 1935, the Bright Angel Lodge was designed for tourists on moderate incomes.
 There are 90 rustic cabin units, some right on the rim.

 These cabins have no central air but most have a coffee maker, mini-fridge, and telephone.
 Depending on the unit you are in, you may or may not have a television or private bath.